Refine by MP, party, committee, province, or result type.

 Ron Lemaire

 Agriculture committee It's a complex question.
 It is getting more complicated to do business.
 The challenge is beyond just the carbon tax.
 It also includes looking at the cost of borrowing and interest rates.
 The complexity and layering of regulatory burden on the industry is becoming a challenge.
-The
+There are access to labour and the cost of labour.

 December 11th, 2023Committee meeting